 Training is held at the beginning of each year, January through May.
 Master Gardeners attend a 49-hour class at the University of Minnesota known as the “Core Course” or Horticulture 1003 if taken for U of M credit.
 The course is taught by Extension faculty, and a textbook and mini-reference library are provided to each participant.
 For more information about the Core Course training, including times, locations, fees, and specific course content, visit the Minnesota Master Gardener page.

-Following completion of Core Course Training, Master Gardener interns are required to do a minimum of 50 hours of volunteer work during their internship year (which ends each December 1).
+Following completion of Core Course Training, Master Gardener interns are required to do a minimum of 50 hours of volunteer work during their internship year (which ends December 31).
 We make an effort to ensure our new interns are placed with more seasoned volunteers, a mentor is assigned to each new intern.
 So whether you volunteer at an “Ask a Master Gardener” event or any other event, you’ll be with knowledgeable, helpful people who will make sure you’re not on your own.
 You’ll have fun–and you will learn a lot!

 You’ll receive a certificate and name badge designating you as a Master Gardener once you have completed the Core Course and fulfilled the internship requirements.